renderyourworld/Helios-VFX/README.md

 ### Event Hooks

-Helios uses [s6 overlay](https://github.com/just-containers/s6-overlay) init system from [just-containers](https://github.com/just-containers).
+Helios uses the [s6 overlay](https://github.com/just-containers/s6-overlay) init system from [just-containers](https://github.com/just-containers).
 This allows us to tap into the boot sequence of the container and run custom scripts and even custom services.
 This is heavily inspired by the incredible team at [Linuxserver IO](https://www.linuxserver.io/).